Kumbakonam: Municipal Corporation

-The Kumbakonam municipality was officially constituted in the year 1866.
-Initially, the municipality exercised its jurisdiction over an area of 7.68 sqkm and its affairs were administered by a town-level committee or municipal committee.
-Later it was constituted special-grade municipality and currently, exercises its authority over an area of 12.58 sqkm out of the town's total area of 64.02 sqkm.
-It comprises 48 wards and is the biggest municipality in Thanjavur district.
-The town was upgraded to a Municipal Corporation on 24 August 2021, with an administration authority area of 42.9 km2.
+The Kumbakonam municipality was constituted in 1866, initially governing an area of 7.68 sqkm through a municipal committee.
+It was later upgraded to a special-grade municipality covering an area of 12.58 sqkm out of the town's total area of 64.02 sqkm.
+It comprises 48 wards and is the largest municipality in Thanjavur district.
+On 24 August 2021, it was upgraded to a Municipal Corporation, expanding its administration jurisdiction to 42.9 km2.